ravendb/book/Intro/Intro.md

 background information in favor of getting things done, those will be discussed in the next part.

 We'll cover setting up RavenDB on your machine, opening up the RavenDB Studio in the browser and connecting to the database from your code.
-After getting beyond the hello world strage, we'll introduce some of the basic concepts that you need to know in order to work with RavenDB, building a simple CRUD sample, learn how to perform basic queries and in general work with the client API.
+After getting beyond the hello world stage, we'll introduce some of the basic concepts that you need to know in order to work with RavenDB, building a simple CRUD sample, learn how to perform basic queries and in general work with the client API.